“How do you create a data visualization dashboard for SEO?– SEO Analyst

 An SEO dashboard in Data Studio is important to any analyst and digital marketer.
 Websites get more than 50% of their traffic from SEO.
 There are trillions of searches on Google alone.
 So you can’t deny that measuring SEO performance and interpreting the data are critical.

-SEO Dashboard in Google Data Studio
+Create SEO Dashboards in Google Data Studio

 1. Google Search Console Installation